hasura/learn-graphql/tutorials/frontend/angular-apollo/tutorial-site/content/subscriptions/1-subscription.md

 ---
 title: "Subscription"
 metaTitle: "Set up GraphQL Subscriptions using Apollo Client | GraphQL Angular Apollo Tutorial"
-metaDescription: "You will learn how to configure GraphQL Subscriptions using Angular Apollo Client by installing dependencies like apollo-link-ws, subscriptions-transport-ws.
+metaDescription: "You will learn how to configure GraphQL Subscriptions using Angular Apollo Client by installing dependencies like subscriptions-transport-ws.
 This will also have authorization token setup"
 ---

 import GithubLink from "../../src/GithubLink.js";